A Meditation for Independence Day 2020

 Here of late, however, my uncle has fallen into a kind of funk.
 Somehow he’s convinced himself that he’s no good and that he never accomplished anything worthwhile.
 Some of us in the family have tried to encourage him, but he seems determined to see himself in the worst possible light.
 What’s really alarming is that he’s started to destroy some of our most cherished family heirlooms, items my cousins were hoping to inherit and pass on to their children.
 Rare family photographs, mementos, souvenirs of past victories, as well as his diaries have ended up in the trash heap.
 We don’t know what to do.
 I confided to my friend that we took my uncle to a psychiatrist, but the psychiatrist merely shrugged his shoulders and recommended that we put my uncle on a suicide watch.
 My friend was horrified.
 Wishing to put my uncle on his prayer list, he asked my uncle’s name.
 I answered, “He’s my Uncle Sam, of course.”
 My friend fell silent.

 Today many intellectual elites are saying horrible things about this country.
-They say our nation was conceived in sin and never accomplished anything worthwhile; and they are calling for the destruction of many of our monuments, statues, and history books.
+They say our nation was conceived in sin and never accomplished anything worthwhile; and they are calling for the destruction of many of our institutions, monuments, statues, and history books.
 But what if an individual were to follow precisely the same course these intellectuals are demanding that our country pursue?
 I think the result might very well be suicide.
 Some people, it seems to me, are much too clever for their own good, and ours.
-The things that a scholar is liable to holler are not necessarily so.
+The things that a scholar is liable to holler, they ain’t necessarily so.
 But how ought a sane individual and a sane country to behave?

 Man does not simply exist but always decides what his existence will be, what he will become the next moment.
 By the same token, every human being has the freedom to change at any instant.